Why should I join FPRA?

-Membership in FPRA offers numerous benefits including access to professional development opportunities like discounted webinars and workshops, a reduced rate for the Annual Conference, access to FPRA’s statewide network of PR professionals, leadership development opportunities, access to FPRA’s job bank, opportunities to earn APR and CPRC credentials, and discounted entry fees on award submissions.
+Membership in FPRA offers numerous benefits including access to professional development opportunities like discounted webinars and workshops, reduced rates for the Annual Conference and award entry fees, access to FPRA’s statewide network of PR professionals, leadership development opportunities and access to FPRA’s job bank and opportunities to earn APR and CPRC credentials.

 This is like an Institutional Professional Membership, but it allows institutions with larger communications staffs to purchase FPRA memberships for each staff member.
 The first membership is full-priced, but the institution receives a discount on all subsequent memberships purchased in the same year.
 Institutions who hold multi-professional institutional memberships also receive a discount on FPRA’s Annual Conference when they send more than one member.
 Like an Institutional Professional Membership, this membership belongs to the institution, not the individual named as the member.

 Do I qualify for the student membership rate?